top of page

 BRIAN FRANCIS CULKIN

-Brian Francis Culkin is a writer, theorist, and film director.
+Brian Francis Culkin is a writer, playwright, cultural critic, and film director.

 Prior to being fully committed to developing his his craft as a writer, filmmaker, and artist - Brian graduated from Skidmore College where he was a standout student-athlete.
 After breaking every scoring record in the school's history, with nearly 1800 points and national accolades, he played professional basketball in Europe for a year after graduation.